The Ordinary’s most effective products according to science

 - It’s oil-free, silicone-free, and alcohol-free.
 Yay!

-- There’s a bunch of good studies done on Salicylic acid, this one is good.
+- There are a bunch of good studies done on Salicylic acid, this one is good.

 The Ordinary Lactic Acid + HA